Introduction

 Use actual mobile devices, not just browser developer tools.
 Responsive design modes approximate mobile experience but don’t perfectly replicate touch interactions, performance characteristics, or device-specific rendering quirks.
 Test on both iOS and Android devices if possible.
 Verify that:

-- Legal links are easily tappable without zooming
+- Legal page links in the footer are easily tappable

 - Documents load quickly on mobile connections